 Place a few layers of paper towel on a cookie sheet and pour the drained blueberries on top.
 At this point look through the blueberries discarding any bad ones or stems.

-Once dry place the blueberries into a gallon size bag.
+Once frozen place the blueberries into a large size bag.
 I use bread bags with twist ties.

 Then place the bag of blueberries into a gallon size freezer bag.
 Don’t forget to put the date on the bag.

 Once frozen, you can scoop out the amount you need for a recipe because the blueberries won’t stick to each other.

 Frozen blueberries should last 12 months in the freezer.
 They will last longer than that but the quality of the blueberry will start to deteriorate.